ericnost/ericnost.github.io/digitalconservation_watershedlab.md

 * **Search for and open the Raster to Polygon tool**.
 Enter the raster you just created using the Int tool as the input.
 Choose “Value” as the field if it isn’t already selected.
 Be sure to select “simplify polygons” and “create multipart features” – these options help make the output manageable.\
 !["Part 3 Step 3a"](assets/img/watershedlab/part3step3a.png "Part 3 Step 3a"){: width="75%" height="75%" }

 3.  **Optional**: The result of turning our data into polygons is that our map probably looks a bit “messier” and a lot harder to compare consistently across it.
-The shapes might reflect ecological realities on the ground, but they might also provide us too much detail at this stage./
+The shapes might reflect ecological realities on the ground, but they might also provide us too much detail at this stage.
 One thing we can do to correct this is to aggregate the data.
 We can “bin” it into grids like we saw on Global Fishing Watch’s platform.
 To do this, we first need to **create a grid**.
 * **Search for and open the Generate Tessellation tool**.
 I recommend creating a grid with square shapes, though the choice is yours.
 You can make them as large or small as you like, though I’ve found 5 sq. km. to be a reasonable choice.\
 !["Part 3 Step 4a"](assets/img/watershedlab/part3step4a.png "Part 3 Step 4a"){: width="75%" height="75%" }
 * **Run** the tool!

-The result of running “Generate Tessellation” is a blank grid on our map.
+* The result of running “Generate Tessellation” is a blank grid on our map.
 Now we need to join our suitability data to it.
 * We do this with a “Spatial Join”. **Right click on the grid you just produced, navigate to “Joins and Relates” and choose Spatial Join**.
 The Join Features should be the polygon version of the suitability map, which you generated in step 3 above.\
 !["Part 3 Step 4c"](assets/img/watershedlab/part3step4c.png "Part 3 Step 4c"){: width="75%" height="75%" }
 * **Expand the Fields pane and navigate to “gridcode”**.
 You need to tell ArcGIS how it should summarize the suitability values in each part of the grid.
 Let’s say there are 10 areas you’ve modeled that fall within one grid cell.
 Should the software take the average suitability value of each area and assign that to the grid cell?
 Should it take the median?
 Some other statistic?
 In the example above, I’ve instructed ArcGIS to take the median, but other measures may be valid.